AToMPM/atompm/doc/_build/html/_sources/new_language.txt

 * **post-delete**, which triggers just after an instance is deleted
 * **post-edit**, which triggers just after an instance is edited

-.. note:: A constraint without a trigger specified triggers when the user presses the *verify* button on the *MainMenu* toolbar.
+.. note:: A constraint without a trigger is evaluated when the user presses the *verify* button on the *MainMenu* toolbar.

 .. _action-library: